Code360In/katacoda-scenarios-32/flask-api/step3.md

 > **Exercise**:
-> Use the API to create a book "MySQL in a Nutshell" with rating 9 and view the created book.
+> Use the API to create a book "MySQL in a Nutshell" with rating 9 and author "Author".
 >
 > Visit localhost:5000/books in browser to check if new book is added.
 >